 According to the Minister, cooperation with InnoEnergy includes promoting the research and industrial development of the most promising energy technologies and innovation incubators, distributed energy generation development, and digital solution application in the field of energy as well as exports of Lithuanian energy-related products and competencies.

-The Ministry will become an active participant of the InnoEnergy community, taking part in prestigious industry events, training programs, and prioritizing collaboration with innovators across Europe.
+The Ministry will become an active participant of the InnoEnergy community, taking part in prestigious industry events, training programs, and prioritising collaboration with innovators across Europe.

-Thanks to cooperation, Lithuanian energy sector will now have better access to international network of investors, experts, corporations and customers and to prestigious accelerator programmes, transforming ideas and projects into a market reality.
+Thanks to this cooperation, the Lithuanian energy sector will now have better access to international network of investors, experts, corporations and customers and to prestigious accelerator programmes, transforming ideas and projects into a market reality.
 For growing energy SMEs, InnoEnergy offers support in the form of expansion to European markets or additional funding.
 Larger companies have the opportunity to work with the most promising European energy start-ups and receive funding to bring innovations to the market.
-InnoEnergy also provides master and doctoral studies for future energy leaders, as well as international programs, internships, or student involvement in corporate projects.
+InnoEnergy also provides, professional learning courses, Master’s and PhD opportunities for future energy leaders, as well as international programmes, internships, or student involvement in corporate projects.